 - F. Effects of the referendum (Code, III.8)

 - I. Legal effects

 - 1. It was binding.

+- II.
+Political effects

+- 1. Was the position of the authorities at stake?

-(10).
+- (10).
 This was the last constitutional reform of the dictatorial regime.
 The amendments were agreed with the opposition and the parties supporters of the regime.

+- 2. In the affirmative, did this lead to early elections?

 The democratic elections were scheduled to be celebrated at the end of that year.
 BREVE REFERENCIA A ELECCIÓN PRESIDENCIAL DE 1989

+- G. Role of the judiciary